-With the arrival of new scenarios related to the Internet of Things and Industry 4.0, we are currently witnessing a change, although in it's early stages, that will soon be radical for all manufacturing companies.
+With the arrival of new scenarios related to the Internet of Things and Industry 4.0, we are currently witnessing a change, although in its initial stages, that will soon be radical for all manufacturing companies.
 I'm referring to the software component.
 Whether it is used in products or as customer services support and maintenance processes, the software component is increasingly becoming the core of the products themselves.

 Within the products development department, the software component is growing more than any other in recent years.
 This is true for nearly any industry, from fashion, to automotive and biomedical.
 Therefore, it is necessary to adopt more industrialized methodologies and tools for developing software, and to obtain support from those whom have the expertise in doing so: IT companies.
 As a result, IT companies are increasingly assisting manufacturing companies in the adoption of software development methodologies that allow for gradual software releases, in various versions, which are both tested and robust - a necessity in order to avoid potential reputational damages that could be difficult to recover from.